punitporwal07/ansible/docker/readme.md

-# Use this dockerfile to create Ansible image and test it using runansible.sh
+# Use this dockerfile to create Ansible image and test it using runansibletest.sh